o-flores/RecipesApp/README.md

   The main objective of this project was to put into practice all the knowledge acquired at Trybe in the Front-End module, creating a real and functional application.

+  with this project me and my team could learn more about functional Components, Context API, hooks, custom hooks, RTL and Jest.
+Also we could improve our communication, leadership and time management skills because we simulated working on a project in a real company.

+  ### Main dificulties
+  * *Using more than one context within our App*
+  * *Working asynchronously*
+  * *Using RTL and Jest to mock functions*

   ## Preview
 <div align="center">